rurreac/slider/README.md

 ##### Connect
 ```
 Slider# connect -h
-Usage: connect [flags] <[client_address]:port>
+Usage: connect [flags] <[host_address]:port>

   -i, --cert-id    Specify certID for SSH key authentication (default 0)
   -d, --dns        Use custom DNS resolver (default "")
   -p, --proto      Use custom proto (default slider-v1)
   -c, --tls-cert   Use custom client TLS certificate (default "")
   -k, --tls-key    Use custom client TLS key (default "")
+  -g, --gateway    Connect to another server in gateway mode

 Requires exactly 1 argument(s)
 ```
-Regular Clients automatically connect back to the Server, but if we want to open a Session to a Client working as Listener then we'll need to use the `connect` command.
+Regular Clients automatically connect back to the Server, but if we want to open a Session to a Client working as Listener or a Server in Gateway mode then we'll need to use the `connect` command.

 This command will try to open a Session in the background, and you will be notified whether the connection was successful or not. `connect` will hold until that confirmation is given, or otherwise considered timed out (10s).

-Due to their purpose, Servers will disable Client authentication on connections to a Listener even if the Server is started with `--auth`.
+Servers will disable authentication on connections to a Listener even if the Server is started with `--auth` since authentication is handled on the target side.

-I needed, it is possible, to use a custom DNS to resolve the Client, instead of the default one.
+If needed, it is possible to use a custom DNS to resolve the target host instead of the default one.

 Since the Server is the one that initiates the connection to the Listener and the Listener is facing the network, authentication of Servers will happen on the Client side with `--fingerprint`.